Predicting quantum learnability from landscape fluctuation: Numerical experiments

-\textit{Polynomial overparametrization.---}It is known that certain PQCs can be overparametrized (globally) with only a polynomial number of parameters in the sense that $M_{\text{eff}}$ saturates when increasing $M$, e.g., those with dynamical Lie algebras (DLA) of polynomial dimensions~\cite{Larocca2023}.
-This can be also witnessed by RFs.
-We use the 1D TFI model $H_{\text{TFI}} = -\sum_{j}Z_jZ_{j+1} -h\sum_{j}X_j$ at $h=0.5$ with open boundary conditions and the 1D HVA circuit like in QAOA where each layer consists of a layer of $R_x$ and a layer of nearest-neighbor $R_{zz}$ gates with the initial state $\ket{+}^{\otimes N}$~\cite{Note1}.
-Fig.~\ref{fig:qaoa} shows that as $D$ increases, overparametrization ($M_{\text{eff}}$ saturation) occurs exactly once the point $(M,\sigma)$ touches the phase boundary of $\sigma=1/\sqrt{2M}$, which hence offers a natural picture for the conjecture in Ref.~\cite{Larocca2022} by identifying the cost variance $\sigma^2$ with the inverse of the effective dimension $M_{\text{eff}}$ at overparametrization.
+It is known that certain PQCs can be overparametrized with only a polynomial number of parameters in the sense that the effective dimension of the expressive space $M_{\text{eff}}$ saturates when increasing the number of parameters $M$, e.g., those PQCs with dynamical Lie algebras (DLA) of polynomial dimensions~\cite{Larocca2023}.
+The training errors are shown to be almost zero after reaching overparametrization, signifying high learnability.
+This can also be captured by RFs.
+We use the 1D TFI model

+at $h=0.5$ with open boundary conditions and a 1D HVA circuit.
+Each layer consists of a layer of $R_x(\theta)$ and a layer of nearest-neighbor $R_{zz}(\theta)$ gates.
+The initial state is $\ket{+}^{\otimes N}$.
+See Appendix~\ref{appendix:setup} for detailed information.
+Fig.\,\ref{fig:qaoa} shows that as $D$ increases, overparametrization ($M_{\text{eff}}$ saturation) occurs once the $(M, \sigma)$ points touch the line $\sigma=1/\sqrt{2M}$.
+This again indicates that this line can serve as a boundary between learnable and unlearnable phases since polynomial overparametrization results in perfect learnability.
+This is also consistent with the conjecture and results in Refs.~\cite{Larocca2022} and \cite{Ragone2024} since here the cost variance $\sigma^2$ and the inverse of the saturated $M_{\text{eff}}$ are identified on the phase boundary.